7 Household Items That Should Never Be Flushed Down the Toilet

 Key Takeaways

-- Avoid flushing certain things into the toilet because they can cause blockages in the drain, or cause damages to the pipes.
+- Avoid flushing certain things in the bathroom because they could cause blockages in the drain or damage to sewer pipes.

 - Baby wipes